The study will perform the tasks, as set out below:

 What is the MEErP?

-The Methodology for Ecodesign of Energy-using products (MEErP), as established in 2011, was developed to allow evaluating whether and to which extent various energy-related products fulfil certain criteria according to Article 15 and Annex I and/or II of the Ecodesign Directive that make them eligible for implementing measures.
+The Methodology for Ecodesign of Energy-related Products (MEErP), as established in 2011, was developed to allow evaluating whether and to which extent various energy-related products fulfil certain criteria according to Article 15 and Annex I and/or II of the Ecodesign Directive that make them eligible for implementing measures.
 This methodology requires the contractor to carry out 7 tasks, ranging from product definition to policy scenario analysis.

 The tasks in the MEErP entail:

 - Task 1 – Scope (definitions, standards and legislation);